 Permanent magnets are divided into two categories:

-2 Ferrite permanent magnets high-temperature magnets: its atom internal structure of the contrast No, it has magnetic moment itself.
+2. Ferrite permanent magnets high-temperature magnets: its atom internal structure of the contrast No, it has a magnetic moment itself.

 Different properties of high-temperature magnets have different composition characteristics, and the magnitude of the magnetic force is also different.

-Generally, high-temperature resistant magnets can be divided into four categories according to their different types:
+Generally, high-temperature resistance magnets can be divided into four categories according to their different types:

-1. Neodymium high-temperature magnet: It is now found in the commercial function of the highest high-temperature magnet, known as the magnet king, has a very high magnetic function.
+It is now found in the commercial function of the highest high-temperature magnet, known as the magnet king, which has a very high magnetic function.
 Its BHmax is higher more than 10 times of ferrite.
 Its own machining function is also quite good.
 The operating temperature can reach up to 200 degrees Celsius.
 And its hard texture, stable function, has a good cost performance, but because of its strong chemical activity, it is necessary to its surface layer treatment.

-2, Ferrite high-temperature resistant magnet: its main raw materials include BaFe12O19 and SrFe12O19.
-Made by ceramic technology, the material is hard and brittle, because ferrite high-temperature magnet has excellent heat resistance, low price, moderate function, has become the most widely used permanent magnet.
+Its main raw materials include BaFe12O19 and SrFe12O19.
+Made by ceramic technology, the material is hard and brittle because ferrite high-temperature magnet has excellent heat resistance, low price, moderate function, has become the most widely used permanent magnet.

-3. AlNiCo high-temperature resistant magnet: It is an alloy composed of aluminum, nickel, cobalt, iron and other trace metal elements.
+It is an alloy composed of aluminum, nickel, cobalt, iron, and other trace metal elements.
 Forging technology can produce different yardsticks and shapes, with excellent workability.
 Forged aluminum nickel cobalt permanent magnet has the lowest reversible temperature coefficient, and the working temperature can be as high as 600 degrees Celsius.
 AlNiCo permanent magnets are widely used in various instruments and other applications.